Kavehrafie/2026-nwp-AR1205/packages/materials/AR1205/syllabus.typ

 To receive #underline[full credit], students must engage with the readings by *highlighting key points*, *asking questions*, and *responding to peers' annotations*.

-== Class Participation (20%)

-This class will be held synchronously online via Zoom.
-Active participation in Zoom sessions and activities is essential for a successful learning experience.
-Students are expected to engage with the material and contribute to discussions.
-Your grade is based on the following components:

-Camera Policy: Turning your camera off will result in not receiving participation credit (10%) unless it is during a break or you have communicated with me in advance for accommodations.
-Consistent Engagement: You are expected to keep your camera on during live Zoom sessions to foster a collaborative learning environment.
-Discussion Contribution: Actively contribute to class discussions by asking questions, responding to prompts, and engaging with your peers’ ideas.
-In-Class Activities: Complete all micro-activities, such as polls and short collaborative tasks, announced during the session.
-Attendance Policy
-Attendance for our live Zoom sessions is mandatory.
-More than two unexcused absences will require a meeting with me to discuss your standing in the course.
-Failure to address chronic absenteeism may result in failing the course.
-If you have high levels of social anxiety or find it challenging to read social cues in a groups discussion, and find yourself unable but eager to participate please email me at #email: we can discuss alternatives or how to manage anxiety around participation.
-Note on Recordings: Sessions will be recorded for educational purposes.
-By participating, you consent to being recorded.
-If you miss a session, please email me to receive the link of the missed session.

 == Late Assignments and Missed Exams
 Please submit your study guide responses by midnight on the date they are due.
 Assignments not turned in at that time will receive a score of zero that will stay in place until the assignment is received (Blackboard will not calculate your grade accurately otherwise).
 Assignments turned in after the due date will be marked down by 20%.